 In the 1970's Topps was trying to expand their offerings into the Spanish speaking community, both here in the lower 48 and Mexico.
 Having issued (licensed) versions of their regular baseball sets sporadically in Venezuela over a dozen years or so starting in 1959, Topps worked on marketing in Mexico in the mid 70's, resulting in three hybrid sets being distributed.
 I discussed these three sets here a little while back.
 The time frame on the three Mexican sets seems to be centered on 1977.
 After that eventful year, Topps took a different approach in 1978 and concentrated efforts on a Procter & Gamble promotion for Zest Soap.

 Featuring five well known Hispanic players, this small set was issued in cello packs via a mail-in promotion (they were not available with the product, as I once thought).
+(UPDATE (/5/23: As per this post over at www.postwarcards.com, it seems they were indeed available in retail packs of soap).
 Four of the five players had poses identical to their regular 1978 Topps card.
 One other, Willie Montanez, had been moved in a four team trade prior to the 1978 season and ended up with the Mets.
 Originally he was with the Braves so far as Topps was concerned: